Quilt for baby M

 Swatching, swatching, swatching…

 Anyway, it turns out that the leaf motif I’d picked out, while awesome, really isn’t going to work with the rest of my shawl.
 Which is a shame because in my head it looked fabulous.
 Reality had other ideas.
+But that’s okay too.
+I’ll just use the leaf motif in something else later on.
+It’s really pretty and I’ve got plenty to swatches to look at to try to figure out what works and what doesn’t with it.

 I think I’ve got it figured out now.
 I know what the next section will be.
 I’m just taking a little break from it this week and knitting on N&M’s wedding blanket.
 Garter stitch is a very nice change from having to pay attention all the time to what patterning I’m supposed to be doing and where to put the beads.